Cezary-Androsiuk/application-code-files-to-graph/README.md

 ## About
 Generates a graphical representation of the relationship between files in the form of a graph.
+The graphs that this application creates are visible in the [Graphs](#Graphs) section

 ## Installation
 ...